 Experience from the latest financial crisis resulted in intense efforts to strengthen the capitalisation of the international banking sector.
 In 2009, the G20 countries reached a global agreement regarding measures to improve the capitalisation of banking systems.
 Finansinspektionen (FI) is now taking a further step in the lengthy decision-making process that has been required to implement the agreement.
 The Swedish authorities concerned were already in agreement to further tighten capital requirements for Swedish banks, beyond the internationally agreed levels.
-The positions presented by FI aim to ensure that the Swedish banking system stands more robustly equipped to withstand future financial crises
+The positions presented by FI aim to ensure that the Swedish banking system stands more robustly equipped to withstand future financial crises.

-On 26 June 2014, Swedish Parliament decided on laws regarding strengthened capital adequacy rules.
-The new rules of law mainly entered into force on 2 August 2014.
-FI has been authorised to decide on several matters which, on the whole, have a major influence on the capital requirements of banks.
+On 3 April, the Government presented a bill regarding strengthened capital adequacy rules.
+According to the bill, the new rules will primarily come into effect on 1 August 2014.
+The bill authorises FI to decide on several matters which, on the whole, have a major influence on the capital requirements of banks.
 FI is now describing how the capital requirements will be devised.